-Special note: points and condensers will work fine on 6 or 12 volts, no need to change provided they are good.
-Note: a shorted condenser will keep your engine from starting or will shut it down if it goes bad.
+Keep in mind if coils are polarity sensitive meaning the - side goes to the distributor and + side to the key switch.
+This is opposite on a positive ground electrical system.
+Click here engine from starting or will shut it down if it goes bad.
 Always keep a spare condenser in the glove box in case you get stuck somewhere with this problem.